Trashpanda70/Pokemon-Game/Text Docs/README.md

 ### Changes/Notes From Previous Pokemon Games
 - New Butcher mechanic (more later)
-- New Shadow Pokemon mechanic (read the whole document everything is explained i swear)
+- New Spirit Pokemon mechanic (read the whole document everything is explained i swear)
 - New Lava Fishing mechanic: Essentially just fishing but in Lava for fire types, you cannot surf on Lava
 - Added Lava
 - TM's can be used infinitely